MySQL Cluster Manager 1.2.4 is currently available for and supported on the following operating systems:

 MySQL Cluster Manager binaries for Oracle Linux 5 and 6 can also be used with Red Hat Enterprise Linux 5 and 6.

 Generic Linux binaries are also available in 32-bit and 64-bit versions.
 These should work with most recent Linux distributions.

 MySQL Cluster Manager is currently supported for use in the following MySQL Cluster release versions, on the platforms shown:

-MySQL Cluster NDB 7.1, beginning with MySQL Cluster NDB 7.1.4 (Linux, Solaris, Windows)
+MySQL Cluster NDB 7.1 (see MySQL Cluster NDB 7.1 in the MySQL 5.1 Reference Manual), beginning with MySQL Cluster NDB 7.1.4 (Linux, Solaris, Windows)

 Prior to installation, you must obtain the correct build of MySQL Cluster Manager

 for your operating system and hardware platform.
 For Unix